 - 3. The details of the complaint were as follows: - a.
-The Data Subject contacted the Respondent on 22 November 2021 to request deletion of their personal data that had been uploaded on the Respondent's platform by a third party user. - b.
-The Respondent replied to the Data Subject advising that they would not delete the data in this case, as it did not violate their Terms of Use or Community Rules. - c.
+On 17 May 2022, the Data Subject emailed the Respondent to request the erasure of their personal data subsequent to the suspension of their account by the Respondent. - b.
+On 18 May 2022, the Respondent replied to the Data Subject's request, advising that since the Data Subject violated its user agreement, the Respondent was unable to comply with the deletion request. - c.
 As the Data Subject was not satisfied with the response received from the Respondent, they lodged a complaint with the Recipient SA.